Liover Peguero Preview, Player Props: Pirates vs. Phillies

 Phillies Pitching Rankings

+- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks ninth in MLB.

-- The Phillies have the 11th-ranked team ERA among all MLB pitching staffs (4.04).
+- The Phillies' 4.02 team ERA ranks 11th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.